Not worth the Risk, Be Compliant!

-Hello Everyone, Chris from purchase clomid 50mg!
+Hello Everyone, Chris from TrackTraceRx!
 We get a lot of questions asking… “What will happen if i am not ready once the deadline takes effect?”
 “What are the penalties?” etc… I hope this article will clear a few of these questions.

 The DSCSA regulation roll-out not only comes with complex compliance requirements, but also features some harsh penalties for those who fail to follow them.
 The FDA has already given extensions on some deadlines that recently passed, but there isn’t a lot of time before the November 1 2015 date hits, so it’s important to know what penalties will be suffered if there’s any failure to comply beforehand.

 “According to the FDA’s website, guidance documents simply represent the “current thinking” of the FDA on any particular topic, and are non-binding as long as you meet other requirements of the underlying law.”

 However, it is also important to note the distinctions between compulsory law compliance, compliance with FDA rules, and FDA guidance.